adityap0/TA-AC-BACKEND-express-with-authentication-checkpoint-03-TNaaan/block-BNaafu/index.md

 - view list of incomes, expenses for the current month
 - filter by date(from & to)
 - filter by source of income & expense category
-- filter by a combination of date & category
+- filter by a combinatcion of date & category
-- display savings for current month
+- display savings for urrent month
 - select inputs for viewing income,expenses and savings for a particular month & year

+Income

+Source - [String],
+UserId - [],
+Amount -
+Timestamps - Month, Date

+Expense -

+Source -
+UserId -
+Amount -
+Timestamps -